 - Priority will also be given to those that may require travel of longer distances to receive their therapy, incurring higher expenses due to the length of travel, cost of parking or even multiple overnight stays during treatment

 - Priority will be given to those patients in a situation of little or no insurance.

 - This priority is not stating that simply because one has insurance they will not receive priority over someone Insurance can be present, but still have very costly attributes, i.e. high deductibles and prescription copays.
-Through proper description of their financial situation in the narrative of the application, patients are able to best present their need, even while having insurance.
+Through a proper description of their financial situation in the narrative of the application, patients are able to best present their needs, even while having insurance.

 - We also recognize that certain treatments are not covered by insurance, e. experimental medications, clinical trials, etc.

-• Patients that are US citizens or legal US residents, residents of Texas and currently undergoing treatment for any form of leukemia are still able to apply, but realize that we look at each application carefully to consider who will receive funding.
+• Patients that are US citizens or legal US residents, residents of Texas and currently undergoing treatment for any form of leukemia are still able to apply but realize that we look at each application carefully to consider who will receive funding.